viviancan/viviancan/README.md

 ### Hello, my name is Vivian!

 #### I'm a developer, educator, instructional designer, clay crafter, and xr enthusiast.
-I help people change their lives by [teaching them to code](https://www.codeup.com).
+The nonprofit I work for empowers girls and families around the world to become leaders, creators, and problem-solvers.

 - 🔭  I’m currently enrolled in a 10 week XR course through [Circuit Stream](https://circuitstream.com/).
 I am learning about XR development and building my own projects with Unity and C#.
+You can check out my first project [here](https://viviancan.dev/rollaball)
-- 💻  I most recently contributed to the [Ganymede](https://codeup.com/ganymede/) and [Fortuna](https://codeup.com/fortuna/) capstone process
+- 💻  I most recently helped facilitate the [Jupiter](https://codeup.com/jupiter/) capstone process
 - 📫  You can reach me by email or [twitter](https://www.twitter.com/viviancandev)
 - 😄  My pronouns are she, her, hers